BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 However, UK nationals and their family members will not need to leave Germany by this date, but will have a three-month grace period in which to submit an application for a work and/or residence permit with the relevant local immigration office.
 If they have not already done so, they will also need to register with the registration authority at their place of residence.
 They will then be able to continue to live and work in Germany (along with their family members) until their application has been decided

-The authorities in Berlin have introduced an online registration system for UK national residents, who will have until 30 June 2019 to register in the event of a no deal Brexit.
+The authorities in Berlin have introduced an online registration system for UK national residents, who will be able to register in the event of a no deal Brexit.

 According to the Greek government's Brexit website, in case of no deal, UK nationals permanently living in Greece before Brexit day, already in possession of a registration certificate or a temporary or permanent residence document on the grounds of professional activity, study or vocational training, sufficient resources and/or health insurance, and their family members, will be asked to proceed, after 1 January 2020, to the municipal authorities and submit the relevant paperwork to exchange their certificates for new biometric resident cards.